-What Are The Grounds for Divorce in South Carolina?
+Legal Grounds for Divorce in South Carolina

-South Carolina recognizes five grounds for divorce:
+South Carolina provides five grounds to obtain a divorce:

 - Habitual drunkenness

 When filing for divorce in the state, the parties must provide one of the above reasons for the separation.
 The first four grounds fall into the at-fault divorce category and proving them requires detailed evidence to show a spouse’s fault for breaking up the marriage.